 Our traditional full-time MBA program is lock-step, so students take courses with their classmates in sequential order as a cohort.
 Students can select one of the following areas of focus as part of their MBA experience: Business Analytics, Finance, Financial Risk, NEW: Cyber-security/Management Information Systems, Real Estate, Strategic Management & Marketing, Supply Chain & Operations Management.
 Scroll down this page to learn in more detail about these curriculum options and the required classes that must be taken each each semester.

-- The overall class size for this program is typically around 50-60 students, with 2 cohorts created from the group.
+- The overall class size for the traditional path MBA program is typically around 50-60 students

 - Average Age: 21

 The STEM Path to the MBA allows high-achieving undergraduate students majoring in STEM disciplines to complete coursework to earn an MBA from the Manderson Graduate School of Business in only one calendar year beyond the completion of an undergraduate degree.
 The program is centered around innovative solutions to real-world problems.
 Using nontraditional classroom methods and experiential learning opportunities, you have the opportunity to grow both academically deep into your major of study and functionally broad across different areas like communication, leadership, and professionalism.
 The resulting sum of experiences develops a solid foundation for you to grow into management roles in high-tech companies.
 Click here for for more details on this program and the specialized two phase application process.
 Please note: Students must apply for phase 1 as a freshman at the University of Alabama for the pre-requisite coursework and then apply for phase 2 in the fall of their junior year for the MBA portion.
 Acceptance for phase 1 does not guarantee acceptance for the phase 2 MBA portion.